Menu

 Sad End to the Dutch Founder

 William of Orange was assassinated on July 10th, 1584, by Balthazar Gerards in the hall of the Prinsenhof (now the Prinsenhof Museum).
-The family’s traditional burial place in Breda was still in the hands of the Spanish.
+The family’s traditional burial place in Breda was still under Spanish control.
 Therefore, he was buried in the Delft Nieuwe Kerk (New Church), starting a tradition for the House of Orange that has continued today—an inscription to the right by the staircase on the first floor where the assassination occurred.
 A sad memorial attaches to the Prinsenhof, on the Oude Delft, as the scene of his death.

 The Delft Explosion

 Another tragedy hit Delft on October 12th, 1654.
-The Delft Explosion, also known as the Delft Thunderclap, occurred when a gunpowder magazine with around 66,000 pounds of gunpowder stored in barrels exploded, destroying much of the city.
-It was a former Clarist convent in the Doelenkwartier district, where the Paardenmarkt is now located.
+The Delft Explosion, also known as the Delft Thunderclap, occurred when a gunpowder magazine containing approximately 66,000 pounds of gunpowder, stored in barrels, exploded, destroying much of the city.
+It was a former Clarist convent in the Doelenkwartier district, now home to the Paardenmarkt.
 The magazine keeper, Cornelis Soetens, opened the store to check a powder sample, and a massive explosion followed.

 More than a hundred people were killed, while thousands were left injured.
 Luckily, many citizens were away from the city that day, or the toll would have been much higher.
 Today, the explosion is primarily remembered for killing Rembrandt’s most promising pupil, Carel Fabritius, and destroying almost all of his works.
-Delft artist Egbert van der Poel painted several pictures of Delft, showing the devastation.
+Delft artist Egbert van der Poel painted several works depicting the city’s devastation.

 Fun Facts